calyxir/calyx/docs/tutorial/frontend-tut.md

 ### Calyx-Embedded DSL

-To make it easy to generate hardware, we'll use Calyx's [`builder` module][builder-ex] written in Python:
+To make it easy to generate hardware, we'll use Calyx's [`builder` module][calyx-py-lib] written in Python:
 ```python
 import calyx.builder as cb